aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-tiff/_index.md

 If you require a TIFF image with defined dimensions, you can define your preferred figures through the properties provided under [TiffOptions](https://reference.aspose.com/slides/php-java/com.aspose.slides/tiffoptions/).
 Using the [ImageSize](https://reference.aspose.com/slides/php-java/com.aspose.slides/tiffoptions/#setImageSize-java.awt.Dimension-) property, for example, you can set a size for the resulting image.

-This Java code shows you how to convert PowerPoint to TIFF images with custom size:
+This PHP code shows you how to convert PowerPoint to TIFF images with custom size:

 ```php
 // Instantiates a Presentation object that represents a Presentation file